-The Singer 201has gone down in history as possibly Singer's finest model.
+The Singer 201 has gone down in history as possibly Singer's finest model.
 Although technology has moved on, quality has not.
 The Singer 201came with a few letters such as the 210k (the K that sometimes follows the number denotes that it was made in in Kilbowie, Scotland) or the Singer 201P which was assembled in Australia using parts from Kilbowie.
 There were also subclasses such as Singer 201k1 or 2 or 22 etc which were pretty much identical.
 The big change was the switch to an aluminium body for lightness.
-Both the alloy and iron Singer 201 sewing machines were made up until the early 1960's.
+The Singer 201 sewing machines were made up until the early 1960's when they became unviable.

 The Singer 201 simply represents the very best that Singer's could make and was built to last a lifetime.
 Even today many professional sewers seek out this elusive model as no new machine can come close to this beauty for reliability and stitch quality.

 The first Singer 201 cast iron machines weighed a ton and were known in the trade as Back-Breakers!
-The alloy 201's were lighter but lost a bit of the ooompf (how do you spell that!) on the heavier work!
+The alloy 201's were lighter and lost a bit of the ooompf (how do you spell that!) on the heavier work!

-I remember a poor joke going around when I was a kid about how difficult it was to get new sewing machines in the 1950's.
+I remember a joke going around when I was a kid about how difficult it was to get new sewing machines in the 1950's.
 A woman walks into a Singer shop in post war Britain.
-"I would like a Singer."
-The Singer man just shrugged and said "Wouldn't we all madam, wouldn't we all."
+"I would like to buy a new Singer."
+The Singer man just shrugs, "Wouldn't we all madam, wouldn't we all."

 In reality times were so hard and material so scarce that they would be put on a waiting list and be notified when one was ready.
 Some people would wait months for a new machine.
 A little bit different to today eh!